 Dating, Relationships, and Sexual Boundaries

-Entering into a personal relationship overseas should be approached with the same precautions as at home.
-It is tempting to be charmed by a once-in-a-lifetime-romance, but you should consider a relationship carefully, particularly when you are overseas.
+Positive things can be gained from a relationship abroad; a further connection to your host country and we’ve all heard stories of lasting love that blossomed while abroad.
+It can be tempting to be charmed by a once-in-a-lifetime-romance, but you should consider a relationship carefully, particularly when you are overseas.
 Proceed cautiously, realizing that you are only in the country for a short time and although your language skills might improve, the end of your experience will face complications.
 Like culture shock, knowing this before getting involved will save you the pain of dealing with it later.
 Evaluate your reasons for entering the relationship and those of the other person.
 There may be different cultural values and rules regarding dating and relationships that you need to consider.

 The following are things that you should think about with regard to relationships as it could easily affect your happiness in one.

 - What are the rules/norms for romantic relationships in the country?

 - Do young people date?
 If so, do they date in groups, in couples?

 - Is it okay to hold hands, touch and/or kiss in public?

 - In what types of social activities do couples participate in together?